-The capital conservation buffers have a 3 year phase-in period and will become fully effective January 1, 2020.
-Risk-adjusted ratio minimums will increase 0.625% each year until fully phased in.
-There is no phase-in period for the tier 1 leverage ratio.
+^{} The capital conservation buffers had a 3 year phase-in period that become fully effective January 1, 2020.
+Risk-adjusted ratio minimums increased 0.625% each year until fully phased in.
+There was no phase-in period for the tier 1 leverage ratio.